andrewrlee/github-thrift-client-server/README.md

 ##Run with Docker

-This requires docker to be installed.
+This requires docker to be already installed.
 There a 4 containers, 1 for each of the following services:
  * mongodb
  * feeder
  * thrift-server